East-West University

 ROI Score: 4/100 · Poor Value

-East-West University, a small private institution in downtown Chicago serving primarily working-class and immigrant students, scores 4 on overall ROI -- the lowest in this batch and among the lowest in our database.
+East-West University, a small private institution in downtown Chicago serving primarily working-class and immigrant students, scores 4 on overall ROI - the lowest in our dataset and among the lowest in our database.
 The numbers are stark across every dimension.
 Tuition is $25,395 with average net price of $21,697 (~$86,788 over four years).
-Median earnings six years out are just $22,500, climbing to only $29,963 by year ten -- below typical earnings for high-school-only workers in Chicago.
+Median earnings six years out are just $22,500, climbing to only $29,963 by year ten - below typical earnings for high-school-only workers in Chicago.
 The earnings premium is negative at -0.058, and the 999-year payback period is a placeholder meaning earnings never recoup investment in standard models.
 Median debt of $26,986 against $22,500 first-year earnings produces a 1.20 debt-to-earnings ratio (graduates owe more in debt than they earn in their first year).
 The 24% three-year repayment rate is among the worst we have seen.
 Completion is just 16%.
 The combination of low completion, weak earnings, and high debt creates a profile of severe financial distress for typical graduates.
 Prospective students with strong CCC's seven city colleges, UIC, or Northeastern Illinois at materially better outcomes should consider those alternatives carefully.

 The data raises concerns about East-West University